Geometrically bounding 3-manifold, volume and Betti number: A key lemma

 In particular, a small cover $M(L, \lambda)$ over a 3-dimensional simple polytope $L$ is orientable if and only if it is colored by $e_1$, $e_2$, $e_3$ and $e_1 +e_2+e_3$ up to $GL_{3}(\mathbb{Z}_{2})$-action.

 Theorem \ref{theorem: NakayamaN} can actually be adjusted to meet all real toric manifolds instead of only small covers by merely parallel generalization.
 We can also use Theorem \ref{theorem: ChoiP} with rational coefficient to re-check this claim.
 Because the $n$-th Betti number of a real toric manifold $M(L,\delta)$ is 1 if and only if there is an element in the row space of $\Delta$ with all the entries are 1.
 Here $\Delta$ is the characteristic matrix of $\delta$, which is a $\mathbb{Z}_2^4$-coloring extension of $\lambda$.
-If $M(L,\lambda)$ is non-orientable, then the only possible row of $row\Delta$, of which all entries are 1, is the row contributed by the sum of all four rows of $\Delta$.
+When $M(L,\lambda)$ is non-orientable, then the only possible row of $row\Delta$ with all entries are $1$ is the row contributed by summing up all four rows of $\Delta$.
 That is to say the sum of every column of the characteristic matrix $\Delta$ is certainly $1 ~~mod~~ 2$.

 So by Theorem \ref{theorem: NakayamaN} and paragraph above, we can have: \begin{remark} A $\mathbb{Z}_2^3$-coloring $\lambda$ over a simple 3-dimensional polytopy $L$ is admissible if and only if $M(L,\lambda)$ is non-orientable. \end{remark}